 Provided by Guest Speaker Caroline Bragdon, MPH, New York City Department of Health and Mental Hygiene, who spoke at IPN, as part of the Community Board 1 Quality of Life Committee meeting on April 17, 2014.

 Letter from Borough President Gail Brewer to HPD and the Mayor regarding the downsizing of voucher tenants.

 Download the letter (pdf)

-This letter followed the Feb 24th meeting held at IPN.
+This letter followed the Feb 24th 2014meeting held at IPN.

 However, the World Trade Center Health Program is still available -- this is separate from the VCF.

 See our web page, World Trade Center Health Programs, for a list of links and applications.

 Our thanks to 911 Environmental Action and WTC Health Outreach, who provided very helpful information at our meeting on Sept 19th.

 Previously posted information about J-51 is now on the J-51 page.
 IPNTA Statement about our J-51 Lawsuit is on the J-51 page.
 Also see In The Press.

 Other relevant reading...